aasiflm10/fullToss-frontend/README.md

 ### Prerequisites
 - Node.js and npm installed
 - PostgreSQL database set up
-- Environment variables configured in `.env`
+- change the BACKEND_URL in config.ts if running the backend locally.
+For reference see Step 3.

 ### Backend Setup
 1. Clone the repository and navigate to the `backend` directory: